|Scientific Name||Brassica napus|

 Light (sandy), medium (loamy) and heavy (clay) soils, well-drained soil, can grow in heavy clay soil, acid, neutral and basic (alkaline) soils, requires moist soil.

-Seeds of Brassica napus are still dormant and persist up to 3-4 years in the soil.
-Plants of Brassica napus in subsequent crops are very competitive and partly difficult to control, the problem increases with reduced tillage systems and less diverse crop rotations.
+Seeds of volunteer Brassica napus are initially dormant and persist up to 3-4 years in the soil.
+Plants of Brassica napus in subsequent crops are very competitive and partly difficult to control, the problem increases with reduction of tillage intensity and less diverse crop rotations.

-Brassica napus serves as a host for pests and diseases.
+Brassica napus serves as a host for various pests and diseases.

 Integrated Crop Management

-Stubble cultivation, alternation of winter annual and summer annual crops and ploughing after Brassica napus can reduce the weed.
+Stubble cultivation, alternation of winter annual and summer annual crops and plowing after Brassica napus production can decrease the density of volunteer crop.

 Choose directly from Category